IlBardoHammer/weatherApp/README.md

 - API di Zippopotam
 - API di OpenWeatherMap

-## Installazione e Avvio in Locale
+## Local Installation and Startup

-1. Clona il repository sul tuo computer.
+1. Clone the repository on your computer.
-2. Assicurati di avere Node.js e npm installati sul tuo computer.
+2. Make sure you have Node.js and npm installed on your computer.
-3. Esegui `npm install` per installare le dipendenze.
+3. Run `npm install` to install the dependencies.
-4. Esegui `npm run dev` per avviare l'applicazione in locale.
+4. Run `npm run dev` to start the application locally.